joaotavora/eglot/README.md

 - Doesn't *require* anything other than Emacs, but will automatically upgrade to work with stuff outside Emacs, like `company`, `markdown-mode`, if you happen to have these installed.
-- Has automated tests that check against actual LSP servers.
+- Has automated tests that check against actual LSP servers."

 [lsp]: https://microsoft.github.io/language-server-protocol/
 [rls]: https://github.com/rust-lang-nursery/rls